carimjimenez/AIT_KTH_thesis/README.md

 VSC_VirtualImp_CurrentLimit_SyncMach    a VSC with an implemented Virtual impedance block and current reference limitation  and a Synchronous machine.
 Uncomment Lines (251-265) in the script to run this file

-IEEE9_BUS_withVSC  an IEEE 9-bus system is modelled with a SM and two VSC-GF but one has an adittional Virtual Impedance block
+IEEE9_BUS_with2VSC  an IEEE 9-bus system is modelled with a SM and two VSC-GF.
+Uncomment Lines (267-285) in the script to run this file

+IEEE9_BUS_withVSC_VI an IEEE 9-bus system is modelled with a SM and two VSC-GF but one has an adittional Virtual Impedance block.
 Uncomment Lines (267-285) in the script to run this file